 Emily volunteers with various youth organizations, works for her local University of Wisconsin-Extension Office, geocaches, bikes, knits, reads and avidly seeks the perfect balance of work and leisure.
 Knowing that we don’t know each others’ story and everyone is just trying their best every day, she uses her past experiences in suffering and strives to keep an open mind of inclusivity.
 There is no sin in keeping it real, either, so let’s rejoice in humanity.

-Originally from Madison, Wisconsin, Elizabeth Diedrich is an emergency room nurse in Phoenix, Arizona.
-She spends her free time working for immigrant rights and volunteering at a free clinic and a homeless outreach center.
+Originally from Madison, Wisconsin, Elizabeth Odhner is an emergency room nurse in Phoenix, Arizona.
+She spends her free time with her new husband working for immigrant rights and volunteering at a free clinic and a homeless outreach center.
 She lives in a community providing radical hospitality to immigrants and refugees.
 She and Sister Julia have been friends ever since Elizabeth studied at Catholic Theological Union in Chicago, Illinois, the city in which they were both members of the same cooking club.
-For fun, Elizabeth enjoys making pottery, taking day trips outside the city and playing Euchre.
+For fun, Elizabeth enjoys making pottery and taking day trips outside the city.

 Michael Krueger first met Sister Julia in La Crosse, Wisconsin, as an undergraduate student at Viterbo University and dishwasher at St. Rose Convent.
 She was the only sister who didn’t leave a generous tip.
 (All joking aside, the one and only tip he actually received was the priceless call to FSPA affiliation in 2009).
 He credits that “top-notch Franciscan education” for putting him on a path to La Crosse’s Place of Grace Catholic Worker House (where he lived for two-and-a-half years), SOA peace vigils, work with developmentally disabled adults (inspired by Jean Vanier and L’Arche), commitment to social justice and a chance dinner with Roy Bourgeois.
 He currently lives near Madison with his wife and young daughter, and recently joined efforts to begin a Catholic Worker community there.